Thomas Thistlewood: Tacky's War

 During Tacky's War in 1760, and subsequent slave revolts that decade, Thistlewood wrote about the fear planters felt about the uprising's possible success.
-He commended the Maroons of Cudjoe's Town (Trelawny Town) for their bravery in fighting the rebels.
+He commended the Jamaican Maroons of Cudjoe's Town (Trelawny Town) for their bravery in fighting the rebels.
 Thistlewood wrote about rebel slaves killing white men, such as a Mr. Smith and a Captain Hoar.
 He was extremely anxious about the rebellion's progress and expressed disappointment with Royal Navy sailors who got drunk instead of fighting the rebels.
 Thistlewood noted that several of his own slaves were becoming disrespectful to him, and put it down to inspiration they were receiving from news of Tacky's revolt.
 In the years that followed, Thistlewood wrote about attempts to put down smaller, spin-off rebellions, especially the ones in western Jamaica, led by Apongo, a slave belonging to Cope.
 According to Thistlewood, Apongo was a "prince in Guinea", who paid homage to the King of Dahomey.
 Thistlewood claimed that Apongo was "surprised and took prisoner when hunting, and sold for a slave."

 Thistlewood wrote about John Jones's house being burnt by rebel slaves, who initially defeated a contingent of white militias, killing a number of soldiers.
 Despite his anxiety, Thistlewood still found time to rape several of his slaves.
 Eventually, the revolt was suppressed on both the eastern and western ends of the island.
 A number of slaves in western Jamaica, including some who belonged to Cope, such as Apongo, were executed in the aftermath.
 For their part in the rebellion, two of Thistlewood's Egypt slaves, Quacoo and Abraham, were sentenced to be resold in the Spanish Caribbean colonies.
 In 1766, Thistlewood was a part of the militia that put down another slave revolt, inspired by Tacky, this time in western Jamaica.
 In 1776, he was again armed, as white Jamaicans heard rumours of another rebellion, which did not materialise.